pothitos/naxos/apps/XCSP3/README.md

 where `BENCHNAME` can be `tsp-25-843.xml` for example.

-# XCSP3 Mini-Solver Competition
+# XCSP3 mini-solver competition

 We will also try to cover the following constraints for the [XCSP3 mini-solver competition tracks](http://xcsp.org/competition).

-## Intensional Constraints
+## Intensional constraints

 We should cover the following statements, where